Onésime Clerc: Life

-In 1870, Clerc married the daughter of a priest Nataliya Nikolajewna Solotova, with whom he had four children.
+In 1870, Clerc married the daughter of a priest Nataliya Solotova, with whom he had four children.
 The eldest son Vladimir studied at the University of Geneva and became a biologist.
 The second son Modeste became a geologist.
 The third son Georgi became a zoologist.
 The youngest child Kristiana became a French teacher in Shadrinsk.

 Clerc published geological and natural history works.
 He named botanical taxa.
 In the International Code of Nomenclature for algae, fungi, and plants, his name appears in the form Clerc.
 He was a member of more than 20 foreign and Russian scientific societies.

 Clerc died on 18 January 1920 in Yekaterinburg.

 The annual award for the best museum project in the Urals bears Clerc's name.
 In 2015, the first Clerc monument in Russia was erected at the entrance to the local history museum in Yekaterinburg.